-Symptom Check item GI CONSULT-II cannot access CONSULT-II DLC power supply circuit (Terminal 8) and ground circuit (Terminal 4) G any system.
-CONSULT-II DLC cable CONSULT-II cannot access individual system.
-(Other sys- tems can be accessed.)
+Symptom Check item CONSULT-II cannot access CONSULT-II DLC power supply circuit (Terminal 8) and ground circuit (Terminal 4).
+For detailed circuit, refer to LAN-3, "Precautions When Using CONSULT-II" any system.
+CONSULT-II DLC cable and CONSULT-II CONVERTER.
 CONSULT-II program card (Check the appropriate CONSULT-II program card for the system.
-Refer to "Checking Equipment".) В • Power supply and ground circuit for the control unit of the system (For detailed circuit, refer to wir- ing diagram for each system.)
-Open or short circuit between the system and CONSULT-II DLC (For detailed circuit, refer to wiring diagram for each system.) С
+Refer to GI-38, "Checking Equipment".
+CONSULT-II cannot access Power supply and ground circuit for the control unit of the system (For detailed circuit, refer to wiring diagram for each system.) individual system.
+(Other systems can be accessed.)
+Open or short circuit between the system and CONSULT-II DLC (For detailed circuit, refer to wiring diagram for each system.)
+Open or short circuit in CAN or K communication line.
+Refer to LAN-3 , " Precautions When Using CONSULT-II" .